Home Publications Teaching Awards/Fellowships NVIDIA-Jetbot Miscellaneous

 Teaching

-• Linear Algebra (B.Sc.
+• DA 105: Linear Algebra (for B.Sc.
 Hons.
-Data Science and Artificial Intelligence) Feb-April 2024, IIT Guwahati.
+Data Science and Artificial Intelligence) Feb-April 2024, IIT Guwahati in collaboration with Coursera.

-• C Programming (B.Sc.
+• DA 104: C Programming (for B.Sc.
 Hons.
-Data Science and Artificial Intelligence) Nov-Jan 2023, IIT Guwahati.
+Data Science and Artificial Intelligence) Nov-Jan 2023, IIT Guwahati in collaboration with Coursera.

-• Data Structure and Algorithm Lab (M.Sc Mathematics and Computing) Jan-May 2021, IIT Guwahati.
+• MA 512: Data Structure and Algorithm (for M.Sc Mathematics and Computing) Jan-May 2021, IIT Guwahati.

 Awards/Fellowships